 Bringing the Hope of Christ to the Malagasy people is the greatest desire of Red Island Restoration.
 We have both personally experienced the peace that comes with having a deep relationship with Christ and long to see the Malagasy, like Farida, experience the same redemptive hope.

 Traditionally, the predominant religion of Madagascar is ancestral worship.
-Today 52% of Malagasy people still follow their traditional beliefs while 41% embrace Christianity and 7% claim Islam (taken from the CIA World Factbook).
-Despite the high number of Christ followers, many Malagasy still retain their traditional practices such as sacrificing cows, unearthing and turning of their ancestor’s bones, and following taboos to please their deceased family members.
+Today 52% of Malagasy people still follow their traditional beliefs while 41% embrace Christianity and 7% claim Islam (CIA World Factbook).
+Despite the high number of Christ followers, many Malagasy still retain their traditional practices such as sacrificing cows, unearthing and turning their ancestor’s bones, and following taboos to please and seek blessing from their ancestors.
 These taboos range from not eating certain foods such as chicken, to not giving birth to twins, to following Jesus and the Bible.
-We have seen first-hand how these taboos literally steal life from the Malagasy people and in turn, we’ve witnessed the freedom from the bonds of taboos that come from truly accepting Christ.
-We are deeply aware that Jesus is the One living ancestor for all of us and only He restores true hope.
+We have seen first-hand how these taboos further entrap people into deeper levels of poverty and literally steal life from the Malagasy people and this beautiful nation.
+In contrast, we’ve seen as men and women commit their lives to Christ, the bonds of taboos are broken and true freedom, hope and peace are found.

 In a country where ancestral worship is prevalent, we are deeply aware that Jesus is the ONE living ancestor and only He restores true hope and gives eternal life.
 God is at work on the red island of Madagascar, He is pouring out His blessings upon this work and people are hearing about Christ– Muslims, witchdoctors, animists, and nominal Christians.
 He is drawing men, women and children to himself, He is speaking Truth, He is restoring broken relationships, He is transforming lives and He is reigning within hearts!